Generic Name: risedronate (RIS-e-DROE-nate)

 If OVERDOSE is suspected:

-Store Actonel at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store Actonel at room temperature, between 68 and 77 degrees F (20 and 25 degrees C), in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Actonel out of the reach of children and away from pets.

 - If you have any questions about Actonel, please talk with your doctor, pharmacist, or other health care provider.